-2033300303000000000 4 025375 "FOR" Proposal 2, "FOR" Propos mends a vote "FOR" all the nominees listed in Proposal 1, al 3, "FOR" Proposal 4 and "FOR" Proposal 5.
-D ENYELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Proposal 1.
-Election of three Class III directors to hold office until the Company's 2015 annual meeting of stockholders.
-Proposal 2.
+WN HERE ⊠ PE.
+PLEASE MARK TOUR VOTE IN BLUE Proposal 1.
+FOR THE I Election of three Class III annual meeting of stockho NOMINEES directors to hold office until the Company's 2015 lders.
+NOMINEES: Proposal 2.
 Non-binding, advisory vote on the compensation of the Company's named executive officers.
-FOR THE NOMINEES Laura A. Philips Roger G. Stoll WITHHOLD AUTHORITY FOR THE MOMINES FOR ALL EXCEPT Proposal 3.
-Adoption of an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 8,000,000 shares to 180,000,000 shares in order to increase the number of authorized shares of common stock, par value \$0.01 per share, from 70,000,000 shares to 170,000,000 shares.
-(See instruction below) INSTRUCTIONS; To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle react to each nominee you wish to withhold, as shown here: Proposal 4.
+FOR AGAINST ABSTAIN □ .D AUTHORITY NOMINEES O Laura A. Philips O Roger G. Stoll O Gabriel Leung Proposal 3.
+Adoption of an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of capital stock from 80,000,000 shares to 180,000,000 shares in order to increase the number of authorized shares of common stock, par value \$0.01 per share, from 70,000,000 shares to 170,000,000 shares.
+FOR THE NOVIINEES Proposal 4.
 Adoption of an amendment to our 2009 Stock Incentive Plan to increase the total number of shares of our common stock reserved for issuance under the plan by 2,300,000 shares, from 4,200,000 to 6,500,000 shares of our common stock.
-Proposal 5.
+FOR ALL I (See instruct Proposal 5.
 The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2012.
-The proxies are authorized to vote in their discretion upon such other matters as may properly come before the Annual Meeting.
-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting, the Proxy Statement relating to the Annual Meeting and a copy of Delcath's Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
-The undersigned hereby revokes any proxy or proxies heretofore given with respect to the Annual Meeting.
-The shares represented by this proxy will be voted in the manner directed.
-In the absence of any direction, the shares will be voted FOR each nominee named in Proposal 1, FOR Proposal 2, FOR Proposal 4 and FOR Proposal 5, and in accordance with the proxies' discretion on such other matters as may properly come before the Annual Meeting or any To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may be submitted via this method. adjournment or postponement thereof.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this proxy.
-When shares are held join title as such.
-If the signer is a corporation, please sign full corporate name by a duly authorize tly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or quardian, please give full of officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by an authorized person.
+INSTRUCTIONS ty to vote for any individual nominee(s), mark are authorized to vote in their discretion upon so the Annual Meeting. uch other matters as m ay properly "FOR ALL EXCE you wish to withhol PT" and fill in the circle next to each nominee d, as shown here: 1 relating to the year ended De ned hereby acknowledges receipt of the Notice of Annual Meeting and a copy of Delcath's Annual accember 31, 2011.
+The undersigned hereby revoke spect to the Annual Meeting.
+Report on 1 Form 10-K for r the fiscal new address in se check the box at right and indicate your se note that changes to the registered this method. direction, the FOR Propos discretion on presented by this proxy will be voted in the manne shares will be voted FOR each nominee named at 3, FOR Proposal 4 and FOR Proposal 5, and such other matters as may properly come before or postponement thereof. in Propos in accorda sal 1, FOR Pr ince with the roposal 2, proxies' \neg Signature of Stockl poldor Date: Signatur e of Stockholder Date: